 2. The internet as a space that supports or hinders the discussion about sexual rights.
 For example, the possibilities to spread information on sexuality and reproduction, including dissemination about safe abortions.

 3. Privacy, data control and surveillance by governments and corporations.
 The implication of this for our safe being in the world.

 ICTs offer a huge potentials for feminist movement building.
 The use of ICTs in movements and protests across the world is evident to see, as it is also the use of surveillance and tracking against the formation, building and growth of these movements.
 This is the very core of the discussion, and the conversations that either elevate the potential of ICTs for organising remotely and in scale, but at the same time exposing the cut of liberties and excessive surveillance that prevent movements to achieve goals of social justice.

 About scalability, the internet brings the possibility to transform local struggles for gender equality into “global rallying cries”.
 Digital networking technologies, according to Manuel Castells, can coordinate flexibly “along a network of autonomous components” towards a shared purpose.
 However, in order to find such a shared purpose, there is a need to ensure that women’s movements are guided by a shared understanding of political rights, governance norms and the limitations of the exercise of power on the internet—as some authors define it, they need to understand “digital constitutionalism”.

 Aside from amplifying and giving voice to people and movements, ICTs can also be used to map, study, research, and draw greater attention to underlying issues about the access and use of the internet.
 From here we have seen the high emergence of movements that reclaim the internet as a space for expression, where no barriers should make women fearful or unsafe to use it.

-On this area, it is necessary to continue the discussions about organising and the objectives of doing so (which are of course, not exclusive of the online arena).
+On this area, it is necessary to continue the discussions about organising and the objectives of including online strategies for feminist activism.